emevans97/emevans97/README.md

-### Hi there 👋
+### Howdy 🤠

+Thanks for checking out my profile! 🙏🏻

+#### I'm a Junior Data Engineer with a background in biological sciences and experience in the agrochemicals sector, hoping to harness the power of data to make a difference to the climate and biodiversity crisis 🌍 🐟 🦧

+- 🔭 I’m currently working on improving my knowledge of cloud services and data engineering
+- 📫 How to reach me: https://www.linkedin.com/in/emevans97/
+- ⚡ Fun fact: I enjoy playing lots of sports 🏉 🎿 🎾

+Checkout some of my work:

+- Data pipeline from S3 bucket to MSSQL database here
+- Natural language processing analysis on 1.3 million tweets here

 <!--
 **emevans97/emevans97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->